|Nutritional Guidelines (per serving)|

 - 2 teaspoons olive oil

-Cut open eggplant and scoop out the flesh into colander and allow to drain for 10 minutes.
-Removing the excess liquid helps to eliminate a bitter flavor.
+Cut open the eggplant and scoop out the flesh into a colander; allow to drain for 10 minutes.
+(Removing the excess liquid helps to eliminate a bitter flavor.)

-Place eggplant flesh in a medium bowl.
-Add remaining ingredients and mash together.
-You can also use a food processor instead of by hand.
-Pulse for about 2 minutes.
+Place the eggplant flesh in a medium bowl.
+Add the remaining ingredients except for the 1 tablespoon olive oil and mash together until the eggplant becomes paste-like.
+Alternatively, you can also use a food processor and pulse for about 2 minutes.

-Place in serving bowl and top with lemon juice and olive oil.
+Place the eggplant dip in a serving bowl and top with the garnish of lemon juice and olive oil.
 Add other garnishes according to taste.

 Serve with warm or toasted pita or flatbread.
 Enjoy!